-Balicasag Island is home to one of the best beaches in Bohol purely for it’s glistening white sands and it’s an abundance of marine life just offshore.
+Balicasag Island is home to one of the best beaches in Bohol purely for its glistening white sands and its abundance of marine life just offshore.

-You can rent snorkeling equipment from one of the many shacks dotted along Balicasag Island Beach when you arrive on the boat.
-A mask and snorkel costs 150 pesos and then they will try to charge you and extra 250 pesos for a guide which is not necessary.
-Just pay for your snorkel set and walk around to the opposite side of Balicasag Island to where there are no boats.
+You can rent snorkeling equipment from one of the many shacks dotted along the beach when you arrive on the boat.
+A mask and snorkel costs 150 pesos and then they will try to charge you an extra 250 pesos for a guide which is not necessary.
+Just pay for your snorkel set and walk around to the opposite side of the island to where there are fewer tourist boats.

-The majority of the tourists snorkel on the side of the island where all the boats are parked up but definitely veer away from this area and head to the other side of Balicasag Island.
+The majority of the tourists snorkel on the side of the island where all the boats are parked up but definitely veer away from this area and head to the other side of the island.

 Snorkeling in Balicasag Island was the highlight of my trip to Bohol.
 As soon as I dived into the shallow waters with my mask and snorkel I spotted a sea turtle cruising across the reef about 5 meters from the shoreline.

 I remember squealing like a little girl with excitement!
-I knew Balicasag Island was renowned for sea turtles residing in the reefs here but I did not expect to find one that easily.
+I knew this place was renowned for sea turtles residing in the reefs here but I did not expect to find one that easily.

-We spent at least two hours snorkeling around the reef on Balicasag Island and swam with about 15 different turtles.
+We spent at least two hours snorkeling around the reef and swam with about 15 different turtles.
 It was a morning that I will never forget!

-Apart from turtles, we saw many colorful corals and countless species of fish while we explored the underwater world of Balicasag Island.
+Apart from turtles, we saw many colorful corals and countless species of fish beneath the surface.

 VIRGIN ISLAND BOHOL